NickKelly1/maybe/README.md

 [![Node.js Package](https://github.com/NickKelly1/maybe/actions/workflows/release.yml/badge.svg)](https://github.com/NickKelly1/maybe/actions/workflows/release.yml)
 ![Known Vulnerabilities](https://snyk.io/test/github/NickKelly1/maybe/badge.svg)

-JavaScript utilities for working with values that may not exist.
+NPM package with utilities for working with values that may not exist.

 `Maybe<T>` wraps a value that is either `T` or does not exist. `Maybe's` type signature is `Maybe<T> = Some<T> | None`.